Stuff I am up to and I update this page pretty often

 knew in my college years were distantly related to me.
 I have found

 distant relatives also.
-My mom found out that the neighbors to the north
+My mom found out that the neighbors to the

-unfortunately they had to move.
+them though unfortunately they had to move.

 Music: I got tired of some of the music I listened to in high school

 and I bought some that I almost got into years ago.
 I had always

 like Mr. Mister, The Human League, Steve Winwood, and Steve Miller.